 - What could we subtract to make it faster, cheaper and more competitive?

 - What can we combine to accelerate or collapse our products and services?

 - What would help differentiate us?

 - What would we do differently if we had the money and time to rebuild from scratch?

 Every business is different – from the operating model to the internal structure.
 But all businesses have a process or method for delivering their goods or services from start to finish.

 Most companies have never defined it on paper or considered what the critical milestones are to define for customers.

 Start by figuring out what makes your organization tick and where it adds value.
-If you’re a manufacturer, are there processes in the shop floor that could be hurting productivity and therefore impacting your customers’ expectations?
+If you’re a manufacturer, are there processes

 Or, do you have processes that deliver added value to customers which your competitors haven’t adopted?